 Children’s Day (Golden Week)

 Health-Sports Day is annually celebrated on the second Monday of October.
 It was established in 1966 in an attempt to enhance a consciousness for physical health and strength among citizens through sports.
-Around the day, a lot of schools organize sports event and students can enjoy some different kind of sports and compete with other classes on this school event.
+Around the day, a lot of schools organize sports events and students can enjoy some different kinds of sports and compete with other classes at this school event.

 Mountain Day is a new national holiday which was newly established in 2016.
 It is held on August 11th and the fundamental concept is similar to Marine Day.
 It encourages Japanese people to get familiar with mountains and appreciate the blessing.
 As it is close to Obon season which usually starts around August 13th, it is widely recognized as a part of it, composing one of the longest holidays in Japan.